 We get the sense Bonifacio Pradas wishes we had met in their quaint workshop in Palma rather than the roaring warehouse in the industrial estate.
 He tells us about his collection of antique locks on display there.
 Here the walls are lined with shelves of tools, moulds and iron rods.
 Nearby a fire flickers in a gunmetal fireplace.
 It may not be pretty and yet it feels alive.

-“I moved here because of my sons,” Bonifacio says, “they wanted to continue the business and there’s more space.
+“I moved to Mallorca because of my sons,” Bonifacio says, “they wanted to continue the business and there’s more space.
 They are the third generation.”
 We’ve already met Gumer, the friendly elder son.
 Like his father before him, he began learning the trade as a teen.
 There’s an ease between them which makes our encounter a real pleasure.

 We want to understand the process and Boniface doesn’t need much persuading.
 He manoeuvres his ancient workstation into the spotlight.
 “This is about a hundred and fifty years old,” he says, about the gleaming steel anvil mounted onto an oak base.